-1. Program approved polo shirt: Shirt must always be cleaned and ironed.
+- 1. Program approved polo shirt: Shirt must always be cleaned and ironed.
 No patches are to be worn on the shirt.
-Shirts are to be completely tucked (all the way around) into slacks.

-- 2. Dark slacks: Black or navy blue.
+Shirts are to be completely tucked (all the way around) into slacks. - 2.
+Dark slacks: Black or navy blue.
 Pants must always be clean and ironed.
 (Cargo Pants no more than 2 pockets.)
 Jeans are not permitted. - 3.
 Belts: Black with simple unadorned buckle, maintained in relatively new condition. - 4.
 Dark shoes: Must be smooth, black leather, polished, and in good condition.
 Black leather with black gore-tex boots will be acceptable.
 No soft leather, suede or athletic-type footwear is permitted.
 Patent leather shoes may be worn.
 Footwear must be non-descript, void of colored logos or commercial emblems.
 If ankles are exposed, solid black socks must be worn.
 High heels and platforms are unacceptable. - 5.
-Lake Technical Center student ID badge: Must be worn at all time when in uniform. - 6.
+Lake Technical College student ID badge: Must be worn at all time when in uniform. - 6.
 Jewelry: Must be confined to a watch and wedding or engagement rings (if applicable).
-Visible body piercing is not permitted.
-Body piercing includes but is not limited to: ears, brows, nose, lips and tongue. - 7.
+Body piercing, which includes, but not limited to, ears, brows, nose, lips, and tongue, is not permitted. - 7.
 Make-up: Make up is to be moderately applied.
-Make-up should be consistent with the professional nature of EMS. - 8.
+Make-up should be consistent with the professional nature of - 8.
 Hair: Should be cleaned and groomed neatly.
-Hairstyle and color are to be consistent with the professional nature of EMS; Extremes in either will not be allowed.
+Hairstyle and color are to be consistent with the professional nature of EMS; extremes in either will not be allowed.
 Hair longer than shoulder length (men or women), must be tied back.
 No hats may be worn in the classroom, lab areas, or during clinical or internship.
 Students must be clean-shaven.
-Mustaches are permitted if neatly kept.
-No growth of facial hair is permitted during clinical and internship time. - 9.
+Mustaches are permitted if neatly kept. - 9.
 Fingernails are to be kept clean and trimmed not to exceed 1⁄4" pass the nail tip.
 Polished nails must be clear or neutral.
 Bright and dark colors are not permitted.
 Artificial nails are not permitted. - 10.
 Body Art: All visible tattoos must be covered in accordance with agency or facility policy. - 11.
-Required items: A watch with a second hand, a black pen, stethoscope, scissors, safety glasses, and notebook.
+Required items: A watch with a second hand, a blue pen, stethoscope, scissors, safety glasses, and notebook.